Pick your own strawberries, camp atop mountains and soak in waterfalls in Khao Kho, which locals call the Thailand Alps.

-This road trip, we engaged a total of three 12-hour car charters that took us from Bangkok to Lopburi, Lopburi to Khao Kho, and finally Khao Kho to Bangkok.
+For this road trip, we booked the 5D4N Chartered Tour that took us from Bangkok to Lopburi, Lopburi to Khao Kho, and finally Khao Kho to Bangkok.

 The good thing is they accommodate to your itinerary, and you can make as many stops as you wish to enjoy your Thailand road trip experience to the fullest.
 Not to mention, the super comfortable seats and onboard WiFi made things all the better.
 This also means getting on and off for activities without lugging around excess baggage — mega convenience!